BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 *   See if your program will run on [PyPy](http://pypy.org/).

-*   If your bottlnecks are math-intensive, consider [Numba](http://numba.pydata.org/).
+*   If your bottlenecks are math-intensive, consider [Numba](http://numba.pydata.org/).

 *   Search the Internet for other performance approaches.